damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 GitLab 9.0 introduces a [new version of our API](#api-v4).
 While existing calls to API v3 will continue to work until August 2017, we advise you to make any necessary changes to applications that use the V3 API.
+[Read the documentation](https://docs.gitlab.com/ee/api/v3_to_v4.html) to learn more.

 #### Note